2 x 45-minute Periods

 To fasten the Servo Mount in your student's Strawbees constructions, here are two examples of how to wrap and connect Strawbees and creating a Servo Mount.
 You can add more Strawbees connected to each other to increase the friction and pull their legs through the holes to tighten the Servo Mounts.
 This helps your students attach the servo easier.

-When putting a straw on the Strawbee on the servo motor horn, make sure to slide it over both the Strawbees and the motor arm itself.
-Encourage your students to pinch the end of the Straw first before sliding it so it covers both the servo horn and Strawbee.
+When putting a construction pipe on the Strawbee on the servo motor horn, make sure to slide it over both the Strawbees and the motor arm itself.
+Encourage your students to pinch the end of the construction pipe first before sliding it so it covers both the servo horn and Strawbee.

 Attach the servo backpack to the Quirkbot in order to program the servo motor and connect the headers on the wire to the number 1 pins on the back.
 You can carefully hang the Quirkbot from the servo motor since it will be freely hanging as a touch controller.